Mouna Geethangal: Plot

+A young woman and her son board a bus bound for Madras.
+Another man later boards the same bus, and is shocked on seeing the woman and the boy.

-Job candidates Raghunathan and Suguna appear for an interview.
+In a flashback, the man (Raghunathan) and the woman (Suguna) appear for the same job interview.
 When Suguna learns that Raghu is more qualified than her and has better chances of getting selected, she poses as the manager of the organisation and tells Raghu that the vacancy is already filled, and he would be considered for a vacancy that is likely to arise after a week.
 Raghu believes her and leaves, and Suguna gets selected.
-Soon Raghu lands at Suguna's house with goods and gifts for her family members and pressurises Suguna to recommend his name for the vacancy he had discussed with him.
+Soon, Raghu lands at Suguna's house with gifts for her family members and pressurises Suguna to recommend his name for the vacancy she had discussed with him.
 Suguna gets worried and tries to avoid Raghu.
 Coincidentally, a vacancy arises and when an advertisement is released, Raghu attends the interview.
 Impressed with Raghu's qualifications and talents, the owner appoints him as the Assistant Manager.
 On joining duty, Raghu learns of Suguna's manipulation.
 Though initially angered, he gets attracted to her intelligence and falls in love with her.
-She too falls in love with him and they marry.
+She returns his love and they marry.

 After marriage, Suguna quits her job and becomes a housewife.
-She becomes possessive of Raghu and slightly insecure about his fidelity, declaring to commit suicide if he indulges in adultery.
+She becomes possessive of Raghu and slightly insecure about his fidelity, vowing to commit suicide if he is ever unfaithful to her.
 Raghu leads a righteous life with her.
 He gets introduced to Suguna's friend Jaya, a widow, who seeks the couple's help to sort out an issue relating to her deceased husband's insurance claim.
 At Suguna's request, Raghu helps Jaya.
-Later when Raghu is going to Jaya's house, his clothes become soiled and he goes to a bathroom of Jaya's house to wash.
+Later when Raghu is going to Jaya's house, his clothes become soiled and he goes to a bathroom at Jaya's house to wash up.
 Jaya and Raghu end up having sex, but later regret it.
 Unable to cope with suppressing this fact from Suguna, Raghu comes home drunk.
 Raghu's behaviour makes Suguna suspicious and she discovers the truth.
-Devastated, she returns to her original house.
+Devastated, she returns to her parents' house.
 Suguna's father says that her life should be with her husband, otherwise she should live on her own.
-Suguna files for and receives divorce, later realising she is pregnant.
+Suguna files for and is granted divorce, later realising she is pregnant.
 She delivers a boy named Suresh and struggles with him.